 Unfortunately, surgery to reverse dumping syndrome isn’t always successful.

 Dumping syndrome is a complication of stomach bypass or stomach reduction surgery.
 Other complications related to this surgery include:

 Early dumping syndrome often gets better without treatment in a few months.
-Dietary changes and medicine may help.
-If dumping syndrome doesn’t improve, surgery many be needed to relieve the problem.
+Dietary changes and medication may help.
+If dumping syndrome doesn’t improve, surgery may be needed to relieve the problem.